 Washington residency law is codified in RCW 28B.15 and further explained in WAC 250-18.
-A student's eligibility for resident classification often depends on how their circumstance corresponds with Washington law at the time of admission for their most current or upcoming enrollment.
+A student's eligibility for resident classification for tuition purposes often depends on how their circumstance corresponds with Washington law at the time of admission for their most current or upcoming enrollment.
 Residency requirements vary from one purposes to another.
 An individual may be considered a Washington resident for voting or identification purposes, but still not qualify for in-state tuition (or vice versa).

 The Admissions Office determines your residency classification at time of admission.
 Your residency classification generally will remain the same throughout your continued enrollment at Western and determines the tuition and fee rate each academic term.

-If you wish to have your residency classification re-evaluated, you must complete the Residency Questionnaire and submit it with the indicated documentation to the Registrar's Office in person, by mail, or by email.
+If you wish to have your residency classification re-evaluated, you must complete the Residency Questionnaire and submit it with the indicated documentation to the Registrar's Office in person or by email.
 Email is the preferred method of submission at this time.

-Students are strongly encouraged to submit petitions at least 3-4 weeks in advance of the academic term for which they are requesting reclassification and no later than the first week of classes.
+Students are strongly encouraged to submit petitions at least 3-4 weeks in advance of the academic quarter for which they are requesting reclassification and no later than the first week of classes.
 Under Washington law, any petition received more than 30 days after the first day of classes in a given term is by default considered for the following term (WAC 250-18-025).
 Petitions submitted before the filing deadline for a given quarter but with missing/incomplete documentation must be fully completed prior to the end date for the quarter (last day of Finals) in order to still apply for that term.

 Petitions may be approved up to 60 days prior to when the residency/domicile requirement is met if other documentation is supportive of resident classification.
 Petitions filed more than 60 days before the residency/domicile requirement is complete may be put on hold or may require resubmission at a later date.